-Respiratory disorders account for up to one quarter of all emergency medical admissions and account for the second highest cause of death within the UK.
+Respiratory disorders account for up to one third of all emergency medical admissions and account for the second highest cause of death within the UK.

 Thus, respiratory diseases are found at the hub of medical practice.
 Respiratory Medicine links to many other disciplines with great advances occurring in our understanding about how the lungs are affected by allergens, pathogens, organisms, occupation, pollution and diet.
 Those disciplines closely linked to Respiratory Medicine include Radiology, Microbiology, Immunology, Oncology and Radiotherapy, Thoracic Surgery, Intensive Care Medicine, Occupational Medicine and Genito-Urinary Medicine.